pinojs/pino-opentelemetry-transport/README.md

 ## Options

-When using the transport the followng opetions can be used
+When using the transport the following options can be used:

 * `destination`: The destination of the log.
 * `messageKey`: The key of the log message to be used as the OpenTelemetry log entry Body.
 Optional, value `msg` used by default (like in Pino itself).